 Field-hunting tip

-Look in granite cave systems country — that is the host setting where pigotite typically forms.
+Look in granite cave systems country, the host setting where pigotite typically forms.
 If you start seeing quartz in float, you are in the right ground.
 Field specimens usually show a crusts, films, or stalactitic-like aggregates habit, so train your eye for that shape before scanning the outcrop.